 In general, PDFA surpasses SOA in optical performance.
 For example, FiberLabs’ PDFA offers higher maximum output power (+20dBm) and small signal gain (>25dB) than comparable SOA-based amplifiers.
 In addition, SOA cannot be used as a booster amplifier due to nonlinear optical effects.

-On the other hand, SOA-based amplifier is generally smaller in size and could be integrated in an optical transceiver as a pre-amplifier.
+On the other hand, SOA-based amplifier is generally smaller in size and is commonly used as a preamplifier in a 100GBASE-ER4 transceiver.

 O-band optical amplifier performance comparison summary